Infrastructure overview

 Veeam is storage-agnostic, meaning it supports disks, tapes, the cloud and more.
 You can store your backups to any of the listed media. - Keep one backup copy off-site:

-Set up backup copy jobs to transfer your backups off-site to another location or a to a Veeam Cloud Connect repository, or use a Scale-out Backup Repository to automatically offload all backups to an Object Storage in the Public Cloud, at another location or at a Veeam Cloud & Service Provider.
+Set up backup copy jobs to transfer your backups off-site to another location or a to a Veeam Cloud Connect repository, or use a Scale-out Backup Repository to automatically offload all backups to an Object Storage in the Public Cloud, at another location or at a Veeam Cloud & Service Provider. - Make one copy offline, air-gapped, or immutable:

-Air-gapped backups with object storage immutability
+Air-gapped backups with immutability

 Planning

-Before you start planning the locations to store the backup data you need to get a proper overview of the network topology of your infrastructure.
+Before you start planning the locations to store the backup data, you need to get a proper overview of the network topology of your infrastructure.
 You need to know the type of connectivity and the amount of bandwidth available between locations.

 Where you need to store a copy of the data can also be a business decision.
 Some organisations like to store a copy of all data within a specific region or location.
 Sometimes it’s even needed by law or segment regulations.

 In the end, you need to gain insight into the planned data-flow within you infrastructure and the locations where storage capacity is required.
 With this planning in mind, the inventoried amount of data, the change-rates and the backup window you can determine the bandwidth needs between locations.
-A simple bandwidth calculator can help you with that.